roychon/roychon/README.md

 ### Hi 👋

-I'm Roy, a 2nd year CS student @ [University of Waterloo](https://uwaterloo.ca/about/) and an aspiring software engineer. <br>
+I'm Roy, a second year CS student @ [University of Waterloo](https://uwaterloo.ca/about/) and an aspiring software engineer.
+I am interested in machine learning and full-stack development and strive to create solutions to everyday problems<br>
 Currently, I'm on my first co-op term @ WSIB as a full stack developer.

 ### 🧑‍💻 Some of my projects include: